sbt/sbt-header/README.md

 [info]   /Users/heiko/projects/sbt-header/sbt-header-test/test2.scala
 ```

+The task is incremental, meaning that it will not look at files that have not seen changes since
+the last time the task was run.

 ### Checking headers

 In order to check whether all files have headers (for example for CI), execute the `headerCheck` task: